dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/making_data_informed_decisions.md

   - projectadmin-responses-ratings
 ---

 Once your team has finished rating responses, it's time to act upon those ratings.
-Here's where it all comes together: Screendoor lets you quickly surface and take action upon the most promising responses, using the data you've entered.
+Here's where it all comes together: you can quickly surface and take action on the most promising responses, using the data you've entered.

 ### Sorting by average rating